debra-soth/fitconnect/docs/team-eval/contributions.md

 {: toc }
 </details>

-## Lenja
+## Lenja Krah

 Contributions
-: Lorem ipsum dolor
+: Developed the UI screens for Account Settings, Personalize Profile, Login, and Register : Implemented the PostgreSQL database integration
-: Consetetur sadipscing elitr
+: Worked on core backend files including app.py, auth.py, forms.py, db.py, and models.py
-: ...
+: Ensured the functionality of key features such as the Like and Join functions : Contributed to the documentation, including User Evaluation, Value Proposition, and Team Evaluation : Assisted in shaping the Design Decisions for the project

-## Kira
+## Kira Beyrow

 Contributions
 : designing the UI-Screens